 “Teen drivers pose a higher risk of crashes than any other age group and often don’t have the maturity and experience to respond to real-world road conditions and situations,” Walker says.

-By the time a driver is 19, rates are coming down, as drivers mature as people and gain more behind-the-wheel experience.
+When drivers are 19, their rates decrease due to more behind-the-wheel experience.
 Read on to learn more about what auto insurance companies charge 19-year-old drivers.

-- For full coverage, a 19 year old teen driver pays about $344 a month for their own car insurance policy.
+- For full coverage, a 19-year-old teen driver pays about $344 monthly for their car insurance policy.

 - Female drivers who are 19 pay an average annual rate of $3,615 for their own policies, which is $517 per year less than males their age.
-19 year old male drivers pay $4,132 per year on average for car insurance policies.
+19-year-old male drivers pay $4,132 per year for car insurance policies.

-- What’s the best insurance for teenage drivers?
+- What’s the best car insurance for 19-year-old drivers?

-- When should a parent add a teen to their policy?
+- When should a parent add a 19-year-old to their car insurance?

-- Shopping around can lower the cost of adding a teen
+- Shopping around can lower the insurance cost for teens

-- Other ways to save on car insurance for your teen
+- Other ways to save on car insurance for teens

 - State minimum liability coverage: $1,295